Hackingzone/airgeddon/CONTRIBUTING.md

 ## Collaborating Translators

 1. Translate the strings located in `language_strings.sh`.
+2. Update the date under shebang.
-2. Ask by mail [v1s1t0r.1s.h3r3@gmail.com] if you have any doubt.
+3. Ask by mail [v1s1t0r.1s.h3r3@gmail.com] if you have any doubt.
 You'll be informed about how to proceed.
-3. You can be added as a collaborator on the project.
+4. You can be added as a collaborator on the project.

 ## Collaborating Developers